jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 What a waste of money and time!.
 0
 ```
 As you can see, each line consists of a product review followed by a $0$ or $1$;
-in this file the review is separated from the text by a tab character.
+in this file the review is separated from the label by a tab character.

 ## Bernoulli tests